-Yes.
-There are a number of different services that ADI can provide post-evaluation.
-Our Autism Program Coordinator is available to assist families in the implementation of the evaluation recommendations as well as locating needed resources.
-At ADI we are able to provide treatment to individuals designed to target specific skills and behaviors.
-We offer a variety of social skills groups in addition to speech and language therapy, occupational therapy, parent training and consultation for school programs.
-Contact us for more information on current services.
+There are a number of different services that the ADI can provide post-evaluation.
+Our Autism Care Coordinator is available to assist families in the implementation of the evaluation recommendations as well as locating needed resources.
+We offer a range of treatment services designed to target specific skills and behaviors.
+These include parent-mediated, naturalistic, developmental and behavioral therapies, cognitive behavioral therapy, social skills groups and behavior intervention.
+Contact the Care Coordinator for more information on current services at 858-966-8944.

 Who conducts the evaluations and provides intervention services?